markus289/python-playground/README.md

 # Python Playground

-Quickly start a GitHub Codespace with a Python environment that is configured to my personal preferences.
+Start a GitHub codespace with a Python environment that is configured to my personal preferences.